farriolsartur/Neural-Network-Notes/fundamentals/functions/functions_exercises.md

 ### 3. Explain the Vector Input/Output Function

 Which activation function has a vector as input/output instead of a scalar?
-WHat does it imply?
+What does it imply?

 ### 4. Compute the Gradient of the ReLU Function